test-zeus-ai/testzeus-hercules/README.md

 [![CI Lint](https://github.com/test-zeus-ai/testzeus-hercules/actions/workflows/main-push.yml/badge.svg)](https://github.com/test-zeus-ai/testzeus-hercules/actions/workflows/main-push.yml)
 [![CI Test](https://github.com/test-zeus-ai/testzeus-hercules/actions/workflows/main-test.yml/badge.svg)](https://github.com/test-zeus-ai/testzeus-hercules/actions/workflows/main-test.yml)

 Testing modern web applications can be difficult, with frequent changes and complex features making it hard to keep up.
 That’s where **Hercules** comes in.
 Hercules is the world’s first open-source testing agent, built to handle the toughest testing tasks so you don’t have to.
-It turns simple, easy-to-write Gherkin steps into fully automated tests—no coding skills needed.
+It turns simple, easy-to-write Gherkin steps into fully automated **end to end** tests—no coding skills needed.
 Whether you’re working with tricky platforms like Salesforce or running tests in your CI/CD pipeline, Hercules adapts to your needs and takes care of the details.
 With Hercules, testing becomes simple, reliable, and efficient, helping teams everywhere deliver better software.

 Using Hercules is as simple as feeding in your Gherkin features, and getting the results: